cujojs/rest/README.md

 .next
 - support for Android 4.0-5.0 (no code changes required, now actively testing)
 - support for Safari 8, iOS 8.0 and 8.1 (no code changes required, now actively testing)
+- request.mixin properties attempt setting before before and after opening the request.
+Some browsers (IE) are sensitive to when the properties are set.

 1.2.0
 - deprecated rest/interceptor/entity: instead use response.entity()